Dental Care For Teens

 Diet plays an important role in the health of your smile as well as your body.
 Here are some things to watch out for in your teen’s diet:

 * Sugar – whether it’s snacking on sweets or having lots of sweetened drinks, sugar is everywhere and can take its toll on teeth.
 In fact, it’s one of the leading causes of dental decay.

 * Ice – it may sound silly, but crunching on ice can damage and crack teeth.

 * Alcohol – if your teen is old enough to drink, take note: alcohol causes dry mouth.
 Saliva is essential for good dental health, as it washes away food particles and can even help target early signs of oral infections.

 * Carbonated drinks – these are often called a ‘triple threat’, as not only can they stain teeth and dry the mouth, but they attack tooth enamel.

 * Acidic foods – even juicy fruits like oranges and grapefruits can cause dental damage.
 Our advice is to rinse your mouth after eating these fruits, and to avoid adding a slice of lemon to your drink (every little helps!).

 One issue that faces many teens is that of a wonky or gappy teeth.
 In this case, a trip to the orthodontist can get them on the path to a straighter smile.
 Our orthodontists suggest Invisalign clear braces for teeth that need re-aligining.
 This special type of orthodontic treatment is used the world over, and thanks to the design of the clear braces, it’s both comfortable and discreet.
 You can find out more about the treatment on our dedicated page, here.

 If you’re concerned about your teen’s smile, then so are we.
-Click to visit our contact page and we’ll arrange for them to visit our dentists (based near Newark in Nottingham) to take a look at their smile and offer advice that’s tailored to their teeth.
+Click to visit our contact page or book online and we’ll arrange for them to visit our dentists (based near Newark in Nottingham) to take a look at their smile and offer advice that’s tailored to their teeth.